 Junior Department Aims

-The Junior Department is made up of Years 3, 4, 5 and 6 and, apart from Lengua Española and Conocimiento del Medio, all subjects are taught in English and follow the objectives of the English National Curriculum at Key Stage 2 (Years 3-6).
+The Junior Department of our English School in Madrid is made up of Years 3, 4, 5 and 6 and, apart from Lengua Española and Conocimiento del Medio, all subjects are taught in English and follow the objectives of the English National Curriculum at Key Stage 2 (Years 3-6).
 However, the Montessori philosophy remains integral to the primary programme.
 Children are encouraged to learn through experience and become inquisitive, analytical thinkers.
 Its aim is to develop their autonomy, independence and self-confidence, as well as self-esteem and respect for others.
 Each year group has a class tutor, whose role is to teach academic subjects in English and to provide opportunities for pupils to develop socially and cooperatively.
 To this end, working with others is encouraged in most subjects.
 Group work also facilitates differentiation of task and material to provide the appropriate level of challenge for all learners.

 The Topic Programme forms an important and enjoyable part of the Junior curriculum and encompasses science, history and geography subjects.
 From Year 3, pupils are encouraged to carry out their own investigations, and use the topic library and internet to research information.
 Topics are taught across the curriculum and link with English, music, drama, art, maths and computers.
 Most excursions revolve around to the topics of study.